Numb/Encore

 "Numb/Encore" is a song by American rapper Jay-Z and rock band Linkin Park from their EP Collision Course (2004).
 It was released as a single on December 13, 2004, by Warner Bros., Machine Shop, Def Jam, and Roc-A-Fella Records.
 The song is a mash-up that fuses rock and hip hop, combining lyrics from "Numb" by Linkin Park and "Encore" by Jay-Z, both released in 2003.

-The only single released from the album, the track went on to reach number 20 on the Billboard Hot 100.
+The only single released from the EP, the track went on to reach number 20 on the Billboard Hot 100.
 Billboard also placed the single at number 93 on their Billboard Year-End Hot 100 singles of 2005 chart.
 Outside the United States, the single peaked at number 14 in the United Kingdom, number five in France and the Netherlands and spent three weeks at number one in Ireland.

+In June 2024, "Numb/Encore" became the third song by both artists to surpass 1 billion streams on Spotify.

 Background

-Before Mike Shinoda formed Linkin Park in 1996, he was an experimental musician who enjoyed combining songs by Jay-Z with tracks recorded by The Smashing Pumpkins, Nine Inch Nails, and others.
+Before Mike Shinoda formed Linkin Park in 1996, he was an experimental musician who enjoyed combining songs by Jay-Z with tracks recorded by the Smashing Pumpkins, Nine Inch Nails, and others.
 A couple of years later, Jay-Z had a similar idea after hearing similar mash-ups by Danger Mouse and Cheap Cologne.
-He contacted Shinoda's new band, Linkin Park, and suggested that they work on some material together.
-Linkin Park's first two albums – Hybrid Theory and Meteora – had both been worldwide successes and Jay-Z felt he could work with the band.
+He contacted Shinoda and the other members of Linkin Park, suggesting that they would work on some material together.
+Linkin Park's first two albums – Hybrid Theory and Meteora – had both been worldwide successes, and Jay-Z felt he could work with the band.
 Shinoda produced three mash-ups based on Jay-Z's The Black Album before responding by email.

 Shinoda and Jay-Z continued to correspond by email but eventually met in person to discuss plans.
 Initially the idea was to create several mash-ups for a new show premiering on MTV called MTV Ultimate Mash-Ups in 2004.
 However, instead of simply reconfiguring the tracks, the two artists decided to enter the studio and re-record the raps on top of Shinoda's songs.
 Some of the musical elements were also altered to create an alternative sound.
 Both Linkin Park and Jay-Z found the session so rewarding that they believed the international audience deserved to hear the results.
 The songs were performed at Roxy Theatre in West Hollywood in July 2004.

 "Numb/Encore" was released as a single in November that year.
-The song – one of six collaborations on the album – combined the Jay-Z song "Encore" (taken from his 2003 album The Black Album) and the Linkin Park song "Numb" (taken from their 2003 album Meteora).
+The song – one of six collaborations on the EP – combined the Jay-Z song "Encore" (taken from his 2003 album The Black Album) and the Linkin Park song "Numb" (taken from their 2003 album Meteora).
 The released version also contained background vocals from Kanye West that were recorded for the original release.